 IC’s always have the right to refuse jobs.
 They need to be asked, not assigned.

 A pet sitter does not have to go to school for the profession.
 Individuals can be taught how to work for a pet sitting company.
 They do not need a degree.

 When looking at the scope of skilled labor, a plumber, contractor, builder, all have to get their license.
 A hair dresser needs to go to school to learn all about cuts and color.
 A real estate agent needs to go to school and pass tests to become and agent.
 What does a pet sitter have to do?
 It can easily be argued that pet sitting is NOT a skilled labor.
 Therefore, what “skilled labor” have you contracted?
 It is tough to justify pet sitting as skilled labor.

 - The courts and the California Unemployment Insurance Appeals Board have held that workers who are considered unskilled or semi-skilled are the type of workers the law is meant to protect and are generally employees

 18. Scheduling software like Leash Time works perfectly for the employee model

-Scheduling software can get tricky depending if you have ICs or Employees.
+Scheduling software can get tricky depending on if you have ICs or Employees.
 Some software features clocks when a sitter arrives and leaves a visit.
 It tracks their notes and sends reports to the client and to the manager.
-Admittedly, in the manual it offers a lot of control.
+Admittedly, in the manual, it offers a lot of control.
 These types of features, while not good for companies with ICs are wonderful for those with Employees!
 So if you have employees you can keep all of the features turned ON.

 Ready To Switch?
 Still Confused About How to Go About It All